awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apitgateway-stage-methodsetting.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ThrottlingBurstLimit`  <a name="cfn-apigateway-stage-methodsetting-throttlingburstlimit"></a>
-The number of burst requests per second that API Gateway permits across all APIs, stages, and methods in your AWS account\.
+The maximum number of concurrent request submissions that API Gateway permits at any moment across all APIs, stages, and methods in your AWS account\.
 For more information, see [Manage API Request Throttling](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in the *API Gateway Developer Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)